Exactly Optimal Bayesian Quickest Change Detection for Hidden Markov Models

-We consider a HMM QCD problem which resembles our Figure \ref{fig:twoHMM} - a two state HMM which changes to a three state HMM with a geometric prior $\rho = 0.0005$, for $T=10 000$ timesteps.
-The pre-change HMM switched between $e^\alpha_1$ and $e^\alpha_2$ via the transition probabilities
+In this section, we illustrate our (exactly) optimal rule \eqref{eqn:qcdRule} in an example involving a two state HMM which changes to a three state HMM with a geometric prior $\rho = 0.0005$, for $T=10 000$ timesteps.
+Consider a situation with the following transition probabilities: